 Carry bear spray (available from the sports equipment stores, the Town Hall and Home Hardware on Bear Street, funnily enough).
 Hopefully you won’t need it but, like insurance, it is sensible to have it.

 Plan to arrive by 10am - or after 3pm.
 It is a very popular destination and after 10am there is a high chance that there will be nowhere to park.
-On some occasions Parks Canada even close the access road.
-If there are signs on the highway that the parking is full dont waste your time searching for a spot just use the overflow parking and free shuttle service – its so much less stressful.
+We strongly advise that you follow our advice to be found at http://banffbear.ca/banffbearbedandbreakfast.html?usefulinfo=1#moreusefullinks – its so much less stressful.

-Otherwise if you book lunch, or dinner, at the Chateau you can park for free in the hotel parking.
+Otherwise if you book lunch, or dinner, at a Chateau restaurant you can usually park for free in the hotel parking.